CodePushGo/website/src/content/blog/en/monitor-ota-updates-in-capacitor-apps.md

 }
 ```

-This approach has proven reliable, with 750 apps currently using Capgo's system in production [\[1\]](https://capgo.app/).
+This approach has proven reliable, with 750 apps currently using CodePushGo's system in production [\[1\]](https://capgo.app/).
 Its broad adoption highlights the dependability of these error-handling tools.

 ## Monitoring Guidelines

-These guidelines leverage Capgo's monitoring tools to make every update measurable, secure, and carefully deployed.
+These guidelines leverage CodePushGo's monitoring tools to make every update measurable, secure, and carefully deployed.

 ### Update Performance Tracking